Mary E. Grigar, PhD

 qzeng@lakeforest.edu

-Christa is a full practice authority APRN in family practice.
-She received a BSN degree from University of Alabama in Huntsville and a MSN degree for FNP from Loyola University Chicago.
-She also obtained a bachelor’s degree in medicine while in China prior to coming to the United States.
-She has been a nurse practitioner for over 10 years and has worked in the acute care, immediate care and primary care settings.
-She has been a nurse for almost 20 years and used to work at Lake Forest Hospital as an RN for many years before becoming a nurse practitioner.
+Christa is a full practice authority family practice nurse practitioner.
+She received her BSN from University of Alabama in Huntsville, then her MSN for FNP from Loyola University in Chicago.
+She also obtained a Bachelor’s degree in Medicine in China prior to coming to the U.S. She has been a nurse for almost 20 years and has over 10 years of experience as a nurse practitioner.
+She has worked in acute care, immediate care and primary care settings.
+She used to work at Northwestern Medicine Lake Forest Hospital as a registered nurse for many years before becoming a nurse practitioner.
 Christa enjoys patient care, health promotion, disease prevention and patient education.
 She is experienced in diagnosing and managing a wide range of acute and chronic illnesses and minor injuries.
-She is devoted to inspiring students to make wise health and lifestyle choices.
+She is devoted to inspiring students in making wise health and lifestyle choices.

 Services offered in the Health Center include physical examinations, illness evaluation and management, minor injury evaluation and management, sexual health (birth control, STI education/testing/treatment), prescription management, wellness and nutrition counseling, some on-site testing as well as other blood draws and laboratory services.
 Services that are not performed on-site will be referred and billed to a student’s individual health insurance plan (such as x-rays, laboratory testing, and physician specialist appointments).